Ashley, New Forest

 Ashley is a village located in the southwest of Hampshire, England.
-It lies on the eastern outskirts of New Milton in the New Forest district, and is two miles (3 km) inland from the sea.
+It lies on the eastern outskirts of New Milton in the New Forest district, and is two miles (3 km) inland from the Solent.
 Its history dates back to the Domesday Book of 1086, when two estates were recorded.
 In the 15th century much of Ashley merged with a neighbouring manor, and the estate became known as Ashley Arnewood.
 As a village, Ashley began to develop in the 19th century when a church and a school were built.
 Most of the current village was built in the 20th century, and today Ashley is effectively a suburb of New Milton.

+Ashley does not have fixed formal boundaries.
+Following the 2021 census, the Office for National Statistics defined an Ashley 'built-up area' which includes parts of the civil parishes of New Milton and Hordle, and which had a population of 7,725.